 The batch is automatically saved as a draft, so you can come back to it later if you need to.

-A LEDES file is a machine-readable file that is exported from a legal practice management system.
-LEDES files display invoice data in a specific order and format, so having drag and dropped a LEDES file into a new batch, LawVu will use that data to generate the corresponding PDF invoices.
+A LEDES file is a machine-readable file exported from a legal practice management system.
+It contains invoice data arranged in a specific order and format.
+By dragging and dropping a LEDES file into a new batch, LawVu utilizes that data to generate the corresponding PDF invoices.

 Once these have been generated, the next step of copying the data into the fields on the left is much the same as when uploading PDF invoices.
 However, due to the data embedded in a LEDES file, many of these data fields will already be populated.